}

 What's new in Korea Do you know who is the president of South Korea currently?

-The most influencial person now in South Korea is the 10th President of Korea Myung-Bak Lee since 2008.
+The most influencial person now in South Korea is the 19th President of Korea Moon Jae-In since 2016.

 The first president of modern korean history starting in 1948, President Syng-Man Rhee